 “No Sweat” Author Dr. Michelle Segar

-Last year in March, I realized that I was spending a lot of time in front of my computer and not enough time moving my body.
+In March of 2015, I realized that I was spending a lot of time in front of my computer and not enough time moving my body.
 I felt sluggish and stiff, but I lacked motivation to go to the gym and spend the time it takes to do long workouts.

 I decided to challenge myself to move my body every day in ways I enjoyed for whatever length of time felt good to me.
 I documented some of my activities on Instagram and used the hashtag #movemybody.